Jonas-Bellemans/Projects/index.md

 ### Background
 This company delivers concrete at construction sites (up to 50 construction sites/day).

 The main problem is that scheduling still happens the "oldskool" way.
-1 guy schedule everything the day before.
-The next day the schedule completely changes and alot of "à la minute" decisions need to be made by experience. <br/>
+1 guy schedules everything the day before for the next day.
+The next day the schedule completely changes due last minute changes and extra deliveries.
+This causes alot of "à la minute" decisions to be made.
+Those decisions are now made based on experience. <br/>

-Our solution proposes an local webapplication (running on their server) which gives a clear visualisation of the construction sites.
-This allows to customer to give better estimates of the scheduling of the constructions sites, the scheduling of the concurrent number of drivers which need to supply the construction sites, ...
+Our solution proposes an webapplication (running on their server) which gives a clear visualisation of the construction sites.
+This allows the customer to better understand it's schedule of the constructions site deliveries, the scheduling of the concurrent number of drivers which need to supply the construction sites, ... .
+In the end, the customer can make better estimates and decisions.

 ### Screenshots

-Grapical overview of driver schedules duren the day.
-It allows the customer to see whether they are able to supply all construction sites with alle the drivers available.
+Grapical overview of driver schedules during the day.
+It allows the customer to see whether they are able to supply all construction sites with all the available drivers.
 ![Expediteurscapaciteitsplanning](/assets/gifs/vbbeton/vbbeton-expediteurs-capaciteit-planning.gif)

 Schedule overview of the construction sites.